Flobbos/laravel-crudable/README.md

 php artisan crud:resource Country --silent
 ```

+You can also use the --contract option for a custom contract version.

 ### Contract Generator

 If you want to use your own custom contract in combination with Crudable you